bakyeono/litedocx/README.md

 # litedocx

-**Currently in development**
+## Currently in development

 A Clojure library to write Microsoft Office Word 2007 document(a.k.a.
-DOCX) format.
+DOCX).
 Does your data analysis application need to write reports in DOCX format without load too heavy tools?
 Try this and be happy.

-What litedocx offers
+### What litedocx offers

 - a Clojure-friendly, brain-safe interface